Surviving Jeffrey Epstein

 Surviving Jeffrey Epstein is an American documentary television miniseries about convicted sex offender Jeffrey Epstein, directed by Anne Sundberg and Ricki Stern.
-It consists of 4-episodes and premiered on August 9, 2020, on Lifetime.
+It consists of 4 episodes and premiered on August 9, 2020, on Lifetime.

 Plot

 The documentary series follows convicted sex offender Jeffrey Epstein who used his power and finances to shield his predatory behavior.
 Eight survivors share their stories in the documentary.
 Courtney Wild, Rachel Kay Benavides, and Virginia Roberts Giuffre appear in the series, along with new victims who chose to come forward for the first time.
-The series continued filming close to the release date in order to include the FBI arrest of British socialite and alleged Epstein co-conspirator Ghislaine Maxwell on July 2, 2020.
+The series continued filming close to the release date in order to include the FBI arrest of British socialite and Epstein co-conspirator Ghislaine Maxwell on July 2, 2020.

 Episodes

 Production

 In July 2019, it was announced Anne Sundberg and Ricki Stern would direct the documentary, with Robert Friedman set to produce the series under his Bungalow Media + Entertainment banner, to premiere on Lifetime.
 In January 2020, Lifetime greenlit the series.